There are two application deadlines per year - March 15 for Fall workshops and October 15 for Spring/Summer workshops.

 During the Workshop

-Our facilitators will offer their knowledge and expertise on the topic or topics you choose from the list above, and will lead your department in a structured conversation about how to move forward with your departmental plans for the future.
-In particular, at the end of the workshop you will have:
+Our facilitators will offer their knowledge and expertise on the topic or topics you choose, and will lead your department, program, or group in a structured conversation about how to move forward with your departmental, program, or group plans for the future.

 Following the Workshop

 At the end of each workshop, we ask that all participants complete an online End of Workshop Evaluation.
-Direct feedback about what worked and what didn't will ensure that the program continues to meet the needs of departments as we plan future workshops.
+Direct feedback about what worked and what didn't will ensure that the program continues to meet the needs of departments, programs, and groups as we plan future workshops with NAGT.

-As a part of the workshop, each department will generate a plan of action for moving forward on the issues and topics that were highlighted during the workshop.
-We ask that the department lead upload that action plan via the website as well.
+If the host-institution requests a department-focused workshop, the department will generate a plan of action for moving forward on the issues and topics that were highlighted during the workshop.
+We ask that the host-institution lead upload that action plan via the website as well.
 Knowing how departments plan to move forward allows us to assess the long-term effects of the workshop program and its effectiveness at reaching its goals.